 In fact, John Ratey, author of A User’s Guide to the Brain, calls exercise “Miracle-Gro for the brain” because of its role in stimulating nerve growth factors.

-Studies suggest that regular physical activity supports healthy child development by improving memory, concentration and positive outlook.
-For example, researchers found that children who had an opportunity to run 15-45 minutes before class were less distracted and more attentive to schoolwork.
+Studies suggest that regular physical activity supports healthy child development by improving memory, concentration, and positive outlook.
+For example, researchers found that children who had an opportunity to run for 15 to 45 minutes before class were less distracted and more attentive to schoolwork.
 These positive effects lasted two to four hours after their workouts.

 The connection between learning and exercise seems to be especially strong for elementary school students.
 Given these findings, cutting back on physical education with the aim of improving academic performance, as some districts have done or may be considering, is likely to be counterproductive.

-Many teachers we know start the school day with exercises such as jumping jacks, arm crosses and stretches.
-Kim Poore, who teaches K-5 students with behavioral and emotional disorders in South Carolina's Lancaster County Public School District, tells us that her class has led the school in a morning warm-up routine broadcast to classrooms over closed-circuit TV.
+Start the day with movement: Many teachers we know start the school day with exercises such as jumping jacks, arm crosses, and stretches.
+Kim Poore, who teaches K–5 students with behavioral and emotional disorders in South Carolina’s Lancaster County Public School District, tells us that her class has led the school in a morning warm-up routine broadcast to classrooms over closed-circuit TV.

-Incorporating short exercise or stretch breaks into lessons can resharpen children's focus on learning.
-Especially for younger students, dividing lessons into 8-20 minute "chunks" punctuated with activities that involve movement keeps their attention on learning and helps make the content more memorable.
+Enhance attention during and between lessons: Incorporating short exercise or stretch breaks into lessons can resharpen children’s focus on learning.
+Especially for younger students, dividing lessons into 8- to 20-minute chunks punctuated with activities that involve movement keeps their attention on learning and helps make the content more memorable.
 Exercise and stretch breaks also work well during transitions between lessons.

-Ms. Poore says that one of her students' favorite ways to prepare for tests is with "Snowball."
-She writes a test review question on a piece of paper, wads it into a paper ball, and tosses it to a student who opens the paper, responds to the question and tosses it back.
-"It is a fresh and effective way to reach these kids," she says.
+Poore says that one of her students’ favorite ways to prepare for tests is with an activity she calls Snowball.
+She writes a test review question on a piece of paper, wads it into a ball, and tosses it to a student, who opens it, responds to the question, and tosses it back.
+“It’s a fresh and effective way to reach these kids,” she says.

-Our brains receive input from our visual, tactile, auditory and olfactory senses, allowing us to engage with the rest of the world.
+Engage the senses: Our brains receive input from our visual, tactile, auditory, and olfactory senses, allowing us to engage with the rest of the world.
 Incorporating activities that involve all the senses can make learning more memorable.
-Joe Frank Uriz, who teaches Spanish at Parsons Elementary School in Gwinnett County, Georgia, says, "Sensory experiences are an important aspect of learning."
+Joe Frank Uriz, who teaches Spanish at Parsons Elementary School in Gwinnett County, Georgia, says, “Sensory experiences are an important aspect of learning.”